 Don’t be Oscar, the Grouch

 Just like you wouldn’t buy a car that smelled like smoke, a resident doesn’t want to move into a stinky home.
 Put a little bit of money into the home to remove any odors left behind by the previous resident or even yourself.
 Here at Management One, we practice what we just preached to you.
 We evaluate the carpet and walls.
 We advise the landlords of the best course of action, whether it’s painting walls or ripping out the carpet.
-We use the Deodorizer machines in every vacant home along with Air Fresheners and carpet solution.
+We use the Deodorizer machines in every vacant home along with Air Fresheners and carpet solutions.
 By implementing these methods, we rent properties quickly, and with quality residents, because we all buy on emotions and smell is a compelling emotion, after all, I married the guy who smelled tremendous and is now my husband.
 Residents that see the landlord values the home and in turn take care of the house as well.